What is asbestos?

 What care should you take with DIY?

 This especially applies if your home has textured, decorative coating that contains asbestos, such as Artex, on the walls or ceiling.
-It is safe to clean and repaint this coating as long as the surface is in a good condition – but do not attempt to sand, scrape, wire brush or drill into it.
+It is safe to clean and repaint this coating as long as the surface is in good condition but do not attempt to sand, scrape, wire brush or drill into it.